Firstbober/rasagi/README.md

 ```

 Changing server port is as easy as adding `PORT=<number>` variable into `.env` or before `npm run start` command.

+Also, thanks to Ezioleq and IAlex for helping me to debug this.

 ## Feature requests
 These should be placed in [issues tab](https://github.com/Firstbober/rasagi/issues).